mabrains/sky130_klayout_pdk/README.md

  * sky130.lyt   : technology and connections description
  * sky130.lyp   : layers color and shape description
- * drc/drc_sky130.lydrc : DRC script
+ * DRC: please the following: https://github.com/efabless/mpw_precheck/blob/main/checks/tech-files/sky130A_mr.drc
- * lvs/lvs_sky130.lylvs : LVS script
+ * lvs/lvs_sky130.lylvs : LVS script (Not Qualified)

 ## Installation
 To use this repo, you need to do the following: